dannycab/dannycab.github.io/_projects/labs.md

 ---
 layout: page
 title: Laboratory Transformation for Life Science Majors
-description: Developing a experimental-design driven physics laboratory for life science majors at scale.
+description: Developing and assessing the impact of a student-centric and experimental-design driven laboratory sequence for a large enrollment physics course for life science majors.
 importance: 2
 archived: true
 ---